whrc/Circumpolar_TEM_aux_scripts/README.md

 > **Note**: You may need to rename the gap-filled output file (this step will be improved in future versions).

-It could be worse to check the `run-mask.nc` file in the tile.
-If all zeros, it means that all gridcells are off.
 ---

 ### 2. Analyze Input Data